 c.Arrange and trace your chic.
 Make sure your chic is on your fabric so that you get the look you want.I suggest if you are using the a patchwork fabric , to make sure the legs are not on a seam, this just make for neater chicken legs!trace the chic on the back side directly on the heat and bond paper , it won't bleed through.

-.
+5.Cut a background.
 You can use the paper that came with the frame as the template for your background or trace one if you don't have that.
 I cut my background from one piece of fabric but you could sew together a background as well.

 ...like this one I made for Cinda with a bi-color field behind the chic sort of like a horizon line.(sorry about the glarey photo)